AlexisTM/LIDAREnhanced/README.md

 - *Automatic reset* of the lidars
 - *State machine* for each lidar
 - *Maximum speed* readings for many lidars (enable 400kHz I2C)
-- The whole library with Serial & Arduino firmware weight *7200 bytes* of the memory for lasers
+- The whole library with Serial & Arduino firmware weight *7200 uint8_ts* of the memory for lasers

 Limitations
 -----------
-- Software limitation to 8 lasers, 8 lasers uses as much memory as for 1 laser
+- You have to edit the `MAX_LIDARS` in `LidarController.h` to set the number of instances of lidars you will use (default : 8)
-- Cannot predict when you got a new data but a callback is easy to implement.
+- Not yet callbacks (soon implemented)
-- There is no velocity reading (nor scale configuration)
+- There is not (yet) velocity reading, it will be implemented with software (to avoid the badly designed blocking architecture)

 Usage
 -------